adospinoiu/Firebase_Tutorial/README.md

 #5 Delete the un-necessary files installed by the React Installation: App.test.js; logo.svg and setupTests.js.
 Remove the 'import logo' from App.js

+#6 Made two simple entry fields (email and password) that have a listener tied to a button.
+When the button is clicked, it stores the information in the entry fields as an object